WalletScrutiny/WalletScrutinyCom/_hardware/digitalbank.vault.md

 1. Some of the photos that were displayed, particularly the one for this review, is not their original photo.
 It is a stock photo of a black mobile phone.

-2. The video marketing material seem to be stock video with overlaid text.
-This includes a video of Barack Obama and of Volodymyr Zelensky holding a mobile phone up.
+2. The video marketing material seems to be stock video with overlaid text.
+This includes a video of Barack Obama and Volodymyr Zelensky holding a mobile phone up.

 3. We're a bit confused about this particular seemingly contradictory claim from their [PDF](https://www.digitalbankvault.com/_files/ugd/f12fcd_15dc880a992a4f7db52c357faffd7289.pdf) file: